rmander-89/breezy-hubspot-sa-poc/README.md

 ### **2.1 Free trial driven from hardware purchase**

-When a thermostat is purchased, Breezy would create or update the Contact, create a Thermostat object and start the free trial.
-Trial fields on the Contact would be updated as follows:
+A hardware purchase is the logical starting point for the Breezy Premium trial.
+When a thermostat is purchased, Breezy would create or update the Contact, create a Thermostat record and set the trial properties on the Contact.
+For example:
 - breezy_trial_status = active
 - breezy_trial_start_date = purchase_date
 - breezy_trial_end_date = purchase_date + 30 days

-This keeps the trial aligned with the hardware lifecycle and avoids creating additional deals for every trial.
+This ties the SaaS trial to the device lifecycle and avoids generating unnecessary deals for every trial.

 ### **2.2 No separate trial deal pipeline**

-There were two possible designs:
-- A trial pipeline with one deal per free trial
-- Tracking trial state only on the Contact

-I deliberately chose to store trial information on the Contact.
-It is simpler, avoids cluttering the CRM with unnecessary deals and fits better with marketing automation, where enrolment based on contact properties is more natural.
-It also avoids any complexity around making sure the correct deal is updated later.
+There were two possible approaches to modelling trials.
+The first was to create a separate trial pipeline with one deal per trial.
+The second was to store trial status entirely on the Contact.
+I chose the second option.
+It avoids creating unnecessary deals, reduces CRM noise and works better with marketing automation because workflows can enrol based on simple property values rather than deal updates.
+It also avoids the complexity of updating the right deal later.

 ---

 ## **3. Payment Links, Subscription Creation and Email Flows**

-### **3.1 Use of static payment links**
+### **3.1 Static payment links for monthly and annual upgrades**

-For subscription upgrades, the recommended approach is to use two static payment links created in HubSpot Payments:
+For subscription upgrades the simplest and most scalable approach is to use two static payment links in HubSpot Payments.
+One link is for monthly billing and one is for annual billing.
+These can be added to onboarding emails during the early trial period and then to higher intent upgrade emails as the trial approaches expiry.
-- Monthly link
-- Annual link

-These can be dropped into marketing emails, including onboarding emails and trial ending emails.
-Quotes and per contact payment links were not used, as they would be too heavy for a B2C model and far less efficient in workflows.
+Quotes or per contact payment links were rejected because they are heavy for a B2C workflow, difficult to scale and unnecessary when a simple static link is sufficient.

-### **3.2 Commerce behaviour after payment link completion**
+### **3.2 Commerce behaviour and alternative options if HubSpot Payments is not used**

-When a customer completes a payment link, HubSpot Commerce automatically creates:
-- a Payment
-- a Subscription

-These are associated with the Contact by email.
-A Subscription based workflow then creates a subscription deal with the correct deal amount and the correct recurring revenue fields.
-The payment link therefore becomes the trigger for the creation of all downstream commercial records.
-Deals act as a reporting layer, not the system of record for billing.
+When a customer completes a HubSpot payment link, HubSpot automatically creates a Payment record and a Subscription record and associates them with the Contact based on email.
+HubSpot does create a Payment object whenever a link is completed.
+The Payment is linked to an Invoice and to the Subscription and appears inside the commerce object set.

+If Breezy did not want to use HubSpot Payments there are two alternative approaches.
+The first is to continue linking out to a product like Stripe or a custom checkout page and then create the relevant HubSpot records through the CRM API.
+This could include creating a subscription deal and creating a custom subscription record.
+The second option is to replace the native HubSpot Subscription entirely and use a custom Subscription object that Breezy manages themselves.
+This gives full control but requires Breezy to implement renewals, cancellations and upgrades manually.
+For this assessment the native Subscription object was used because it is simpler and integrates cleanly with workflows and Payments.

 ---